 Chisels like hand plane irons are thicker than other types of blade.
 Chisels also can benefit from being made from 01 carbon tool steel.
-I suggest 01 on the basis that it is a good value and so a practical choice.
-There are other tool steels but 01 for most amateurs and professionals is a very good option.
+I suggest 01 on the basis that it is a good value for capable tool steel and so a practical choice.
+There are other tool steels, but 01 for most amateurs and professionals is a very good option.

 Best tool steel for pocket knives.

 Pocket knives unlike chisels and hand plane irons require a little bit more effort to make the best life possible.
 Unlike chisels and hand planes which have added stiffness such as the cap iron or the tang of a chisel and not forgetting the thickness of the steel.
 Pocket knives especially folding pocket knives have vulnerable areas.
 On a folding pocket knife, the joint is a point of particular weakness.
 My Knife sharpening tutorial